aanton/dotfiles/README.md

 # aanton/dotfiles

-Scripts to install the dotfiles & tools that i use in 🐧 Debian-based Linux distributions.
+Scripts to install the dotfiles & tools that i use in 🐧 Ubuntu 18.04 (it could work on others Debian-based Linux distributions).

 Inspired by:
 * https://github.com/victoriadrake/dotfiles